CYCNO/wodo/readme.md

       ------------------------------------------------------

 ```
-Instead of creating `todo.txt` in your project folder just `wodo branch add ProjectName` :)
+Instead of creating `todo.txt` in your project folder, just run `wodo branch add ProjectName` :)

 ## ✨ Features
 - **Fast** and lightweight, Build in rust.